-- Command sync support for dsmd(1M) to automatically resume ASR reboots of any or all affected domain(s) after a failover. - Command sync support for hwad to recover the old tunnel and the potential new tunnel after the failover.

-■ Command sync support for all SMS DR related daemons and CLIs to recover the last DR operation after a failover.
+- Command sync support for dsmd(1M) to automatically resume ASR reboots of any or all affected domain(s) after a failover. - Command sync support for all SMS DR related daemons and CLIs to recover the last DR operation after a failover.